-Targeted climate modeling will help us determine exactly where in the Arctic (including the Beaufort Gyre or Fram Strait) a deployment of reflective sand will have the greatest impact on climate stability, global temperatures, and Arctic ice volume.
-It will also help indicate what time of season, deployment size, and dispersal timing from the ship would achieve maximum effectiveness while minimizing amount of material and cost.
+Using targeted climate modeling will help us determine exactly where in the Arctic (including the Beaufort Gyre or Fram Strait) a deployment of our nontoxic reflective microspheres will have the greatest impact on climate stability, global temperatures, and Arctic ice volume.
+It will also help indicate what time of season, deployment size, and dispersal timing would achieve maximum effectiveness while minimizing amount of material and cost.

-Preliminary climate modeling shows that by spreading our material on ice in the Arctic, we can:
+Preliminary climate modeling shows that by spreading our nontoxic reflective microspheres on ice in the Arctic, we can:

 Reduce Arctic average temperatures by 1.5°C